woocommerce/woocommerce/readme.txt

 * Tweak - Rewritten widgets to use category walkers
 * Tweak - Improved installation code (dbdelta)
 * Tweak - Email tfoot compatibility for outlook
+* Fix - Product cat sortable when item cannot be moved.
 * Fix - Do not show the Additional Information tab on product single page if contents are hidden or not existing.
 * Localization - Canada post code locale
 * Localization - RMB paypal